Summary

 Key Takeaways

 When purchasing goods or services, you should keep in mind that you are protected by consumer guarantee rights.
 If you have received a good or service with a ‘major’ failure, you are entitled to a remedy to redress the issue.
-If you have any questions, or you believe these circumstances apply to you and you would like to find out more about how we can help, contact LegalVision’s competition lawyers on 1300 544 755 or fill out the form on this page.
+If you have any questions, or you believe these circumstances apply to you and you would like to find out more about how we can help, LegalVision provides ongoing legal support for all businesses through our fixed-fee legal membership.
+Our experienced competition lawyers help businesses manage contracts, employment law, disputes, intellectual property, and more, with unlimited access to specialist lawyers for a fixed monthly fee.
+To learn more about LegalVision’s legal membership, call 1300 544 755 or visit our membership page.

 We appreciate your feedback – your submission has been successfully received.